debjitl45/day4/README.md

 Q11.
-How can I reload my Spring Boot changes without restarting the server?
+How can I reload my Spring Boot changes without restarting the server?<br>
 This is achievable by Spring Boot Dev Tools module.it’s a powerful tool for development.
 It helps developers to shorten the development cycle and enable easy deployment and testing during development.

 To enable this feature, add the following dependency to Maven POM file.